 |Customer relationship manager||Contractor's Office, Microsoft Dynamics, Sage SalesLogix, Sales 1440, MSI Service Pro, BlueFolder|

 These market trends should be considered as you select a software product and vendor.

 Business intelligence.
 Program management systems do more than simply recording action items and finances.
-Leveraging the lessons learned over hundreds of projects to standardize the management and distribution of information, leading capital program management software now often provides key insight into the performance of the firm and its projects.
+Leveraging the lessons learned over hundreds of projects to standardize the storage, maintenance and distribution of information, leading capital program management software now often provides key insight into the performance of the firm and its projects.

 Improved offerings from full-suite vendors.
 Best-of-breed vendors offer deep feature sets in a specialized area, while integrated suites provide seamless connection among many applications.
 In the past, buyers have had to choose between one or the other, but in recent years, a number of full-suite vendors are upgrading their software so that they can compete against best-of-breed solutions in specialty functionality areas.

 Capital program management software is designed for large companies that manage multiple projects simultaneously.
 These programs offer a number of benefits:

 Better visibility.
 The biggest benefit of top capital program management software is the ability to see all of the data needed in order to manage the portfolio.
 Information is easily tracked and kept all in one place so it can be viewed and reported on with minimal effort.

 Improved collaboration.
 Portfolio visibility, as well as scheduling and inventory control, requires managers to consider phases, tasks, resources and labor.
 This leads to more thoughtful planning and faster project completion by removing bottlenecks and wasted inventory.

 Better project management.
 Compared to an on-site software solution, a Web-based construction management program will be far less expensive in terms of up-front costs.
 SaaS also eliminates the need for an IT infrastructure to manage upgrades and to get the product up and running when problems arise.